lewpar/OpenCLAI/README.md

 # OpenCLAI
 Brings the power of OpenAI to your terminal.

-## Note
+## Installation
-To use this tool anywhere from the command-line you need to add the openclai bin to your system path.
+- To use this tool anywhere from the command-line you need to add the openclai bin to your system path.
+- You will also need to specify your OpenAI API key inside of the config.json.

 ## Usage
 To use any of the OpenAI endpoints you must select a OpenAI option.